-Britt serves as a Councilor on the Barnstable Town Council and is a member of the League of Women Voters.
-She is a proud mother to her daughter Sophia, a senior at Barnstable H.S., and her step-children, Cole and Elizabeth.
-Britt, her partner Thomas, and Sophia live in Centerville with their two dogs and a cat.
+Britt is actively engaged in local politics and serves on the board of a non-profit that is focused on regenerative agriculture.
+She is a proud mother to her daughter Sophia, and her step-children, Cole and Elizabeth.
+Britt, her partner Thomas, live in Centerville with their two dogs and a cat.

 In her role as Director of Development and Communications Britt is responsible for communicating the work and activities of the CDP, increasing supporter engagement and revenue and working closely with the Executive Director to develop a long-term comprehensive development plan for the organization.